 Most resorts have restaurants, bars, pools, entertainment, and convenience stores on the property where you can get anything you may need for your entire stay.
 You’ll just need to grab an Uber or a Taxi from the airport to get to your hotel.

 There are plenty of hotels near downtown Kona where you can stay at the center of the tourist activities.
-During our trip, we booked a few nights at Royal Kona Resort and PACIFIC 19 Kona Hotel which were within walking distance of local restaurants, bars, souvenir stores, and the beach.
+During my trip, I booked a few nights at Royal Kona Resort and PACIFIC 19 Kona Hotel which were within walking distance of local restaurants, bars, souvenir stores, and the beach.

 Many tour companies offer hotel pickup in Kona if you want to explore outside of your hotel without having a rental car.
 Some of the most popular tours to book on the Big Island include: